The book is an insightful journey into the contemporary understanding of the human brain and how scientists are trying to replicate it.

 - There are also disagreements on what constitutes identity – author holds the position that a snapshot of the neocortex (or brain, in general) is a person’s identity and hence, identity, in principle, is not unique and can be replicated.

 The law of accelerating returns applied to the brain

 - Most technologies follow S-curve (slow start, rapid growth and then matures) but at the end of its life cycle, its replaced by something else (eg. Transistors replaced vacuum tubes).

-- Most technologies (like processing power, storage capacity, brain imaging resolution) etc. are growing at exponential pace and leading to a “Law of accelerating returns”, hence, a digital brain will arrive faster than most people expect.
+- Most technologies (like processing power, storage capacity, brain imaging resolution), etc. are growing at an exponential pace and leading to a “Law of accelerating returns”, hence, a digital brain will arrive faster than most people expect.